 - Minimum operating system: Select the minimum OS requirement for this deployment.

-We will utilize the Detect.ps1
+- Detection Rules: We will utilize the

 PowerShell script to identify the app installation on the target computers.
 Follow the settings below to configure the detection script for the app deployment.
 Click on Next to proceed.
-Download Detect.ps1 from the Github Repo: Download Detect.ps1 from Github.
+Download Detect.ps1 from the GitHub Repo: Download Detect.ps1 from GitHub.- Rule format: Use a custom detection script.

-- Script file: Browse to the Powershell script Detect.ps1.
+- Script file: Browse to the PowerShell script Detect.ps1.

 - Run script as 32-bit process on 64-bit clients: No